InstAI-Co/Realtek_RTS3916n_User_Manual/doc/transfer.md

 sh /convert.sh <model-name>.cfg <model-name>.weights
 ```

-After executing the script, it will copy the result named `transfer_model` to your current directory.
-This folder contains the model structure and other important information, so if it is not necessary to edit, don't touch it.
+After executing the script, it will generate the result folder named `transfer_model` in your current directory.
+This folder contains the model structure and other important information, don't modify the content in it.

 </details>